 Project Planning Worksheet

-Projects don’t happen.
-People make it happen.
-Successful projects require effective team work.
-People need to know who’s responsible for what, and how they are going to work together to achieve successful results.
+Projects don't just happen, people make them happen.
+Successful projects require effective teamwork.
+People need to know who's responsible for what, and how they are going to work together to achieve successful results.

 Describe the plan for team meetings: Will there be a regular meeting?

 Describe how the team will communicate status: Will there be some progress checkpoint for deliverables/milestones?

 Describe how the team will communicate and escalate issues, and potential changes and problems.